Adcyma/Docs/v1/dashboard.md

 # Using Your Dashboard

 Welcome to your dashboard!
 This guide will help you understand how to use the main features for managing employees.
 <br/>
 <br/>
 <img src="/img/Dashboard.png" style={{maxWidth: '1400px', height: 'auto'}} />

-## Getting Started
+<h2>Getting Started</h2>

 When you log in, you'll see three main buttons at the top of your dashboard:
 - New employee